Uncontested Divorce Process for Camden County

 Final Divorce Steps and Paperwork

-Most Camden County judges will require a brief final hearing before granting a divorce if minor children are involved.
-If there is a final hearing, only you will need to attend (not your spouse) and we usually will appear with you at the hearing at no additional cost to you.
-We typically do not charge an appearance fee for Camden County.
+Most Camden County judges do not require a final hearing before granting a divorce.
+But, if there is a final hearing, we usually will appear with you at the hearing at no additional cost to you.
+While we typically do not charge an appearance fee for Camden County, we reserve the right to do so in unusual cases.
 The uncontested divorce final hearings in Camden County are especially well-organized and very brief.
 When you have a final hearing to complete your divorce, you will have the final divorce documents available to you immediately and your divorce is actually final that day.

-If you and your spouse do not have minor children together, the majority of judges in Camden County will grant your uncontested divorce “by motion.”
+Typically, the judges in Camden County will grant your uncontested divorce “by motion.”
 That simply means that, as your attorney, we submit a written request to the Court asking that your uncontested divorce be granted without any court hearing.
 This is a huge advantage to you over the people who do not hire an attorney to represent them in an uncontested divorce.
 You simply sign an affidavit about your divorce (that we prepare for you) in front of a notary public at the end of the 30-day waiting period and send the signed original/physical affidavit to our office.
 Your spouse does not sign this affidavit.
 We submit your affidavit to the court along with your proposed final decree.
 Then we just wait on the judge to review your case file and grant the divorce.
 If you and your spouse do not have minor children together, most of the Camden County judges will finalize your divorce this way without your ever setting foot in the courthouse.

 Get Started Now: